Last Time I Saw You

-"Last Time I Saw You" is a song by Trinidadian rapper Nicki Minaj from her fifth studio album Pink Friday 2 (2023).
+"Last Time I Saw You" is a song by rapper Nicki Minaj from her fifth studio album Pink Friday 2 (2023).
 It was released on September 1, 2023, through Republic Records as the third single from the album.

 Background and composition

 On June 29, 2023, Minaj announced the sequel to her debut studio album Pink Friday and began teasing the release of the album in the following weeks.
 On August 14, the rapper shared a short snippet of a "vulnerable" track on an Instagram livestream.
 The snippet was described as "emotionally charged" with lyrics "about a loved one from the distant past".
 When asked for the title of the song, Minaj replied that it was called "Last Time That I Saw You".

 On August 25, Minaj shared the pre-save link of the song, where it was confirmed that the single name was "Last Time I Saw You".
 At the same time, she posted the single artwork.
 The song was produced by Hendrix Smoke and ATL Jacob.
 The cover depicts Minaj wearing a "glistening" dress, in front of a pink backdrop with her hands raised.
 Minaj further teased the release by posting more promotional images and video clips of the photoshoot.
 On August 28, via Instagram Live, she confirmed that the single would be released on September 1.

 Minaj confirmed in an interview with Zane Lowe that the song's lyrics explore her emotions surrounding the loss of her father shortly following the birth of her son, as well as an exploration of loss more generally in other types of relationships.
 "The last thing I thought I was going to have to do when I just gave birth to my first child was to start preparing for my father’s funeral," she commented.

-The song was musically classified as pop.
+The song was musically classified as pop and R&B.